Tennessee 4-H Roundup and All Star Conference

 Our Hands to a Larger Service

-For the 2023 Roundup service project, Tennessee 4-H members will collect items to benefit the Wesley House.
+For the 2024 Roundup service project, Tennessee 4-H members will collect items to benefit Embracing the Elderly.
 See flyer for details.

 Service Project Details: